Seemplicity

 The core technical value is not just alert aggregation.
 Seemplicity's site emphasizes context fabric, exploitability and reachability analysis, and agentic workflows that decide what matters, route fixes to the right owners, and generate proof for audit and reporting.
 That places the company in the same broad workflow as vulnerability management, exposure management, and security orchestration, but with a stronger focus on moving from triage to action rather than simply scoring issues.

 The market context is attractive because large enterprises have accumulated too many scanners, ticketing queues, and manual exception processes.
 Seemplicity appears to be targeting the pain point where security teams know they have exposure but cannot efficiently convert findings into owned, tracked remediation tasks.
-The homepage also cites large-enterprise logos and customer testimonials, which is a meaningful signal that the product is being sold into organizations with complex security operations.
+The company strengthened that positioning with an August 2025 Series B round and public claims of Fortune 500 adoption, which are stronger signals than generic "AI-driven" wording.

 From a go-to-market standpoint, the category is crowded and increasingly strategic.
 Seemplicity competes against dedicated exposure-management vendors, classic vulnerability platforms, and workflow layers embedded in broader security suites.
 Its differentiation will depend on whether it can consistently produce decision-grade prioritization, integrate cleanly with the customer's existing tooling, and show measurable reductions in backlog and remediation time.
-The company's published 2026 Exposure Action Report suggests it is trying to establish both product credibility and category leadership.
+Its public Series B announcement says the platform reduces exposure noise by 95% while prioritizing the 5% that matters; that claim needs customer validation in diligence, but it is concrete enough to make the profile more useful than a scraped feature list.

 Dual-Use Assessment